8Ten10/Recompile-vmmon-kernel-module-on-boot-with-systemd-/README.md

 [    0.000000] secureboot: Secure boot disabled
 ```

-I decided to set up a systemd service to automate that command at every restart.
+A systemd service to fix that.

 # Creating Systemd Services